David Black - BVM&S, DBR, DVetMed, MRCVS

-I am a Co-ordinator and Receptionist at both the Dalston and London Road surgeries.
+I started working for Paragon in January 2010 and I am a Receptionist at the Dalston

 I come from a farming background - my Dad and Grandad were both Fell Farmers in south Lakeland, and several members of my family have been involved in Fell Pony breeding.

 My own career has been in the tourism sector, so this is quite a change, but I'm really loving it!